ozrien/HERO-DriverStation/README.md

   * (X+9),(x+10) - POV direction (unsigned byte)
 * Robot to Driver Station (Port 34959 -> Port 1150)
   * 1-4 Same first four bytes from Driver station, ensures packets were sent correctly
-  * 5-7 Battery voltage, first byte is integer voltage, second and third is decimal voltage
+  * 5-6 Battery voltage, first byte is integer voltage, second is decimal voltage
+  * 7 - Comms/Robot code, 0x31 for Comms and robot code, 0x10 for just Comms
   * 8- Unknown currently

 Below is a picture of a capture from Wireshark with the UDP packet from the computer to the RoboRIO, only one joystick connected.